Jan has been cooking and writing about food for over 20 years. She has cooked on multiple television stations, including the Food Network.

-This particular beautiful pink bombshell really should be made no earlier than June - wait for the real, homegrown strawberries to make their appearance before making this.
+This particular pink bombshell of a cake really should be made no earlier than June.
+Wait for the real, homegrown strawberries to make their appearance before making this.
 You can certainly do it at other times of the year, using hothouse berries, or even frozen ones, and the result will be perfectly acceptable.

 Feel free to garnish with fresh berries of course!
 But keep in mind that very ripe strawberries, which taste the best, will also have a tendency to 'weep' a bit once they are in contact with the frosting.
 So garnish at the last possible minute to preserve the appearance of the cake.
-Or use bueberries and flaked, sweetened coconut for the contrast or to celebrate 4th of July.
-Or beautiful edible flowers for a baby shower or birthday... you get the picture.
-So pop this one out next summer - and ach bite will burst with the sweetest taste of summer.
+Or use blueberries and flaked, sweetened coconut for the contrast or to celebrate the 4th of July.
+Or, beautiful edible flowers for a baby shower or birthday... you get the picture.
+So, pop this one out next summer.
+Each bite will burst with the sweetest taste of summer.

 - butter and flour - for the cake pans

 - 2 cups granulated sugar

 - 3/4 cup vegetable oil

 - 1 1/2 cup strawberry puree